 Returned check fee: $20 penalty fee assessed for any check returned by the bank for insufficient funds

-Student parking plan: discounted student parking is available at the Water Street Parking Garage.
+Student parking plan: student parking is available at the Water Street Parking Garage.
 The college will bill for parking, along with tuition, for students who wish to participate in this program.
 2013-14 estimated parking cost is $440 for the academic year ($220 per semester).
-For more information on our student parking plans, contact our business office.
+For more information on our student parking plans, contact our bursar's office.

 Art supplies and textbooks: $1,450 per year (estimated)

 All supply/book costs are approximate and will be paid by students.
 Student discounts are available at local art suppliers with a current Pennsylvania College of Art & Design student ID card.

 All PCA&D students are required to purchase an Apple laptop upon entry into the BFA program.